MartisCommunity/docs/faq.md

 ---
 # Frequently Asked Questions

-## What is Marscoin?
+## What is Martiscoin?

+Martis comes from Latin, meaning "Mars".

-Marscoin is inspired by Musk’s Mars immigration plan and Musk’s 2021 tweets on X [Here](https://x.com/elonmusk/status/1361709250561642498).
+Martiscoin is inspired by Musk’s Mars immigration plan and Musk’s 2021 tweets on X [Here](https://x.com/elonmusk/status/1361709250561642498).
 The goal is to use innovative, cutting-edge algorithms to enable true decentralized finance in a future on Mars.

 ## What is the ticker?

-Ticker for Marscoin asset is MSC.
+Ticker for Martiscoin asset is MSC.

 ## What's algorithm used in this project?